geolessel/react-phoenix/README.md

 resulting html on initial page load (which can help with things like search engine optimization).

+## Note regarding Phoenix 1.3

+Although this package works just fine with Phoenix 1.3, the installation instructions vary slightly from below.
+If you are using Phoenix 1.2 and its default directory structure, carry on.
+If you are using Phoenix 1.3 and its default directory strucutre, some chanages are required.

+While I'm working on updating this README to reflect the different installation instructions, I have created an example Phoenix 1.3 application for you to take as an example.
+I have broken out in each commit the steps required to get from `mix phx.new` to rendering components both client- and server-side.

+You can see that [example Phoenix 1.3 app here](https://github.com/geolessel/react-phoenix-example-1.3).

 ## Installation in 3 (or 4 [or 5]) EASY STEPS!